hyperium/hyper/README.md

 is a low-level typesafe abstraction over raw HTTP, providing an elegant layer over "stringly-typed" HTTP.

-Hyper offers both an HTTP/S client and HTTP server which can be used to drive complex web applications written entirely in Rust.
+Hyper offers both an HTTP client and server which can be used to drive complex web applications written entirely in Rust.

 The documentation is located at [http://hyperium.github.io/hyper](http://hyperium.github.io/hyper).